TempleEight/temple-docs/TempleEight/docs/guide/orchestration.md

 ```

 First, we'll talk about `docker-compose.yml`.
-This file acts to instruct Docker-Compose on how to manage your services.
+This file acts to instruct Docker Compose on how to manage your services.
 It specifies, for each service, which Docker image should be used in the container, any volume mounts, and environment variables needed.
 It also defines networking, allowing certain services to speak to others (for example, only one service should be able to communicate with each database).

 `kong/configure-kong.sh` is a script that is ran once the docker-compose infrastructure is running.
-It sends a series of `cURL` requests to the `Kong` API gateway which configures it to route requests it receives to the correct service, and to deal with any auth required
+It sends a series of `cURL` requests to the `Kong` API gateway which configures it to route requests it receives to the correct service, and to deal with any authentication required.
-(see the [Auth](authentication) Guide, and the [Kong Documentation](https://docs.konghq.com/2.0.x/getting-started/quickstart/)).
+(see the [Authentication](authentication) Guide, and the [Kong Documentation](https://docs.konghq.com/2.0.x/getting-started/quickstart/)).

 Finally the `deploy.sh` script is a shell script to automate starting your application.
 This file performs all of the steps needed to get everything running correctly, including setting the `$KONG_ENTRY` and `$KONG_ADMIN` environment variables.
-In order for these variables to remain set for the remainder of your terminal session, it needs to be ran with the `source` command.
+In order for these variables to remain set for the remainder of your terminal session, it needs to be run with the `source` command.

 For example, start the Docker daemon (See the [Docker docs](https://docs.docker.com/)):